sun-fox/snapcart/README.md

 7.To export database as ".csv" extension file in downloads               POST Request        https://domain_name/App_database_name/export/tablename

+8.To register users on the Web_App i.e., SignUp Routes                   POST Request        https://domain_name/App_database_name/register

+9.To login users on the Web App i.e., SignIn Routes                      POST Request        https://domain_name/App_database_name/login

-So, These 7 routes can handle any operation from or on the database, and yes these operations are agnostic of "App_database_name","tableName","columnName" and "unique_id".
+So, These 9 routes can handle any operation from or on the database, and yes these operations are agnostic of "App_database_name","tableName","columnName" and "unique_id".

 This is not an open source API, and it's © copyright are reserved solely with the creator.
 </pre>